Arpita-22/nine_men-s_morris_game/nine-men-morris-backend/README.md

 * Deployment instructions

 * ...
-Welcome to the nine men's morris game.
+Welcome to the nine men's morris game.For game rules please refer this website 'https://www.mastersofgames.com/rules/morris-rules.htm'

 we have used Ruby version 2.6.1p33